mayurimhetre/ML-Cancer-Dataset-Sklearn/README.md

  'worst radius',
  'worst texture'

-NOTE : Accuracy if 10 columns are not dropped :: 91.81 %
+**NOTE : Accuracy if 10 columns are not dropped :: 91.81 %**

-       Accuracy if 10 columns are dropped :: 85.38 %
+ **Accuracy if 10 columns are dropped :: 85.38 %**

-** After Grid Search CV:**
+  **After Grid Search CV:**

 NOTE : 10 columns not dropped --criterion = 'entropy', max_depth = 3 ,After Hyperparamter tuning accuracy increased to 95.321 %

 10 columns dropped -- criterion = 'entropy', max_depth = 6 ,After Hyperparamter tuning accuracy increased to 92.98 %

+Conclusion : Those 10 highly coreelated columns should not be removed and logistic or decision tree algorithm can be used.